Tips for RH Moisture Testing in Concrete

-Any slab drying from both sides requires the test hole to be drilled to 20% depth for placement of the RH moisture sensor.
+Any slab drying from both sides requires drilling the test hole to 20% depth to place the RH moisture sensor.

 You calculate the depth from the bottom of the test hole to the slab’s surface since the RH sensor will sit at the bottom of the drilled hole.